 Kató Lomb (interpreter for 9 to 10 languages and translator for 16)

-She graduated with a degree in chemistry and physics but her interest soon turned to languages.
-In one of her interviews, she said that she only had 1 mother tongue and that is Hungarian, but she was able to quickly switch into German, French, English and Russian with ease.
+She graduated with a degree in chemistry and physics, but her interest soon turned to languages.
+In one of her interviews, she said that she only had 1 mother tongue and that is Hungarian, but she was able to quickly switch to German, French, English and Russian with ease.
 She said she was self-taught in the other languages.
 She was notable for interpreting without any preparation in 4 languages.
-Ms. Lomb was able to translate technical material and literature in 6 languages.
+Ms. Lomb was able to translate technical material and literature into 6 languages.
 She wrote several books published in Hungarian.

 Harold Williams (spoke 58 languages)